somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 #5.
 Augmenting trainig images.

+As described above, the original training dataset has shortages in points of view about quality and quantity for some classes.

+#5.1 Augmenting for class 16

+At first, I tried augmenting for class 16 that has the most serious trouble in its dataset.

+ここに、失敗した画像の一覧を置く

+#5.2 Augmenting dataset for other class

 The difference between the original data set and the augmented data set is the following ...